- 1. Name of the medicinal product

 Reporting of suspected adverse reactionsReporting suspected adverse reactions after authorisation of the medicinal product is important.
 It allows continued monitoring of the benefit/risk balance of the medicinal product.
 Healthcare professionals are asked to report any suspected adverse reactions via the Yellow Card Scheme (website: www.mhra.gov.uk/yellowcard).

-SymptomsIn general, reported signs and symptoms were those resulting from an exaggeration of the active substance's known pharmacological effects, ie, drowsiness and sedation, tachycardia and hypotension.Overdose could lead to QT-prolongation, seizures, status epilepticus, rhabdomyolysis, respiratory depression, urinary retention, confusion, delirium and/or agitation, coma and death.
-Patients with pre-existing severe cardiovascular disease may be at an increased risk of the effects of overdose. (see Section 4.4, Orthostatic hypotension ).
+SymptomsIn general, reported signs and symptoms were those resulting from an exaggeration of the active substance's known pharmacological effects, ie, drowsiness and sedation, tachycardia, hypotension and anti-cholinergic effects.Overdose could lead to QT-prolongation, seizures, status epilepticus, rhabdomyolysis, respiratory depression, urinary retention, confusion, delirium and/or agitation, coma and death.
+Patients with pre-existing severe cardiovascular disease may be at an increased risk of the effects of overdose. (see Section 4.4, Orthostatic hypotension).

 Management of overdoseThere is no specific antidote to quetiapine.
 In cases of severe signs, the possibility of multiple drug involvement should be considered, and intensive care procedures are recommended, including establishing and maintaining a patent airway, ensuring adequate oxygenation and ventilation, and monitoring and support of the cardiovascular system.
 Based on public literature, patients with delerium and agitation and a clear anti-cholinergic syndrome may be treated with physostigmine, 1-2 mg (under continuous ECG monitoring).
 This is not recommended as standard treatment, because of potential negative effect of physostigmine on cardiac conductance.
 Physostigmine may be used if there are no ECG aberrations.
 Do not use physostigmine in case of dysrhythmias, any degree of heart block or QRS-widening.Whilst the prevention of absorption in overdose has not been investigated, gastric lavage can be indicated in severe poisonings and if possible to perform within one hour of ingestion.
 The administration of activated charcoal should be considered.In cases of quetiapine overdose, refractory hypotension should be treated with appropriate measures such as intravenous fluids and/or sympathomimetic agents.
 Epinephrine and dopamine should be avoided, since beta stimulation may worsen hypotension in the setting of quetiapine-induced alpha blockade.Close medical supervision and monitoring should be continued until the patient recovers.

 Mechanism of action:Quetiapine is an atypical antipsychotic agent.
 Quetiapine and the active human plasma metabolite, norquetiapine interact with a broad range of neurotransmitter receptors.
 Quetiapine and norquetiapine exhibit affinity for brain serotonin (5HT2) and dopamine D1- and D2- receptors.
 It is this combination of receptor antagonism with a higher selectivity for 5HT2 relative to D2- receptors, which is believed to contribute to the clinical antipsychotic properties and low extrapyramidal side effect (EPS) liability of Seroquel compared to typical antipsychotics.
-Quetiapine and norquetiapine have no appreciable affinity at benzodiazepine receptors but high affinity at histaminergic and adrenergic alpha1 receptors, moderate affinity at adrenergic alpha2 receptors and moderate to high affinity at several muscarinic receptors.
+Quetiapine and norquetiapine have no appreciable affinity at benzodiazepine receptors but high affinity at histaminergic and adrenergic alpha1 receptors and moderate affinity at adrenergic alpha2 receptors.
+Quetiapine also has low or no affinity for muscarinic receptors, while norquetiapine has moderate to high affinity at several muscarinic receptors, which may explain anti-cholinergic (muscarinic) effects.
 Inhibition of NET and partial agonist action at 5HT1A sites by norquetiapine may contribute to Seroquel's therapeutic efficacy as an antidepressant.

 Clinical efficacy:SchizophreniaIn three placebo-controlled clinical trials, in patients with schizophrenia, using variable doses of quetiapine, there were no differences between the Seroquel and placebo treatment groups in the incidence of EPS or concomitant use of anti-cholinergics.
 A placebo-controlled trial evaluating fixed doses of quetiapine across the range of 75 to 750 mg/day showed no evidence of an increase in EPS or the use of concomitant anti-cholinergics.
 The long-term efficacy of Seroquel IR in prevention of schizophrenic relapses has not been verified in blinded clinical trials.
 In open label trials, in patients with schizophrenia, quetiapine was effective in maintaining the clinical improvement during continuation therapy in patients who showed an initial treatment response, suggesting some long-term efficacy.Bipolar DisorderIn four placebo-controlled clinical trials, evaluating doses of Seroquel up to 800 mg/day for the treatment of moderate to severe manic episodes, two each in monotherapy and as combination therapy to lithium or divalproex, , there were no differences between the Seroquel and placebo treatment groups in the incidence of EPS or concomitant use of anti-cholinergics.In the treatment of moderate to severe manic episodes, Seroquel demonstrated superior efficacy to placebo in reduction of manic symptoms at 3 and 12 weeks, in two monotherapy trials.
 There are no data from long-term studies to demonstrate Seroquel's effectiveness in preventing subsequent manic or depressive episodes.
 Seroquel data in combination with divalproex or lithium in acute moderate to severe manic episodes at 3 and 6 weeks is limited; however, combination therapy was well tolerated.
 The data showed an additive effect at week 3.
 A second study did not demonstrate an additive effect at week 6.The mean last week median dose of Seroquel in responders was approximately 600 mg/day and approximately 85% of the responders were in the dose range of 400 to 800 mg/day.In 4 clinical trials with a duration of 8 weeks in patients with moderate to severe depressive episodes in bipolar I or bipolar II disorder, Seroquel IR 300 mg and 600 mg was significantly superior to placebo treated patients for the relevant outcome measures: mean improvement on the MADRS and for response defined as at least a 50% improvement in MADRS total score from baseline.
 There was no difference in magnitude of effect between the patients who received 300 mg Seroquel IR and those who received 600 mg dose.In the continuation phase in two of these studies, it was demonstrated that long-term treatment, of patients who responded on Seroquel IR 300 or 600 mg, was efficacious compared to placebo treatment with respect to depressive symptoms, but not with regard to manic symptoms.In two recurrence prevention studies evaluating Seroquel in combination with mood stabilizers, in patients with manic, depressed or mixed mood episodes, the combination with Seroquel was superior to mood stabilizers monotherapy in increasing the time to recurrence of any mood event (manic, mixed or depressed).
 Seroquel was administered twice-daily totalling 400 mg to 800 mg a day as combination therapy to lithium or valproate.
 In a 6-week, randomised, study of lithium and SEROQUEL XL versus placebo and SEROQUEL XL in adult patients with acute mania, the difference in YMRS mean improvement between the lithium add-on group and the placebo add-on group was 2.8 points and the difference in % responders (defined as 50% improvement from baseline on the YMRS) was 11% (79% in the lithium add-on group vs. 68% in the placebo add-on group).In one long-term study (up to 2 years treatment) evaluating recurrence prevention in patients with manic, depressed or mixed mood episodes quetiapine was superior to placebo in increasing the time to recurrence of any mood event (manic, mixed or depressed), in patients with bipolar I disorder.
 The number of patients with a mood event was 91 (22.5%) in the quetiapine group, 208 (51.5%) in the placebo group and 95 (26.1%) in the lithium treatment groups respectively.
 In patients who responded to quetiapine, when comparing continued treatment with quetiapine to switching to lithium, the results indicated that a switch to lithium treatment does not appear to be associated with an increased time to recurrence of a mood event.
 Clinical trials have demonstrated that Seroquel is effective in schizophrenia and mania when given twice a day, although quetiapine has a pharmacokinetic half-life of approximately 7 hours.
 This is further supported by the data from a positron emission tomography (PET) study, which identified that for quetiapine, 5HT2- and D2-receptor occupancy are maintained for up to 12 hours.
 The safety and efficacy of doses greater than 800 mg/day have not been evaluated.